AlphaFox000/Solana-Multi-DEX-Arbitrage-Bot/README.md

 - **`record/`** - Transaction logging and data persistence
 - **`common/`** - Shared configuration and utilities

-# Risk Disclaimer
+# ⚠️ Disclaimer

-⚠️ **Important**: This software is for educational and research purposes.
-Trading cryptocurrencies involves substantial risk of loss.
-The authors are not responsible for any financial losses.
-Always test with small amounts first and understand the risks involved.
+This software is provided "as is" without warranty.
+Use at your own risk.
+Always conduct thorough testing before deploying to mainnet.
+Some implementation details may be omitted for security reasons.

-# Support
+# 🚀 Support

 For more detailed information, advanced configuration, or collaboration inquiries, please reach out to me directly. https://github.com/AlphaFox000/